Shopping for guitar tuners but need to do some research first?

 Some of the better models even allowed for silent tuning, which is perfect in loud environments.

-Currently, these are two of the top models:
+Currently, these are the top models:

 7. App Tuners